bullhorn/dataloader/README.md

   mvn clean package
   ```

-This will produce `dataloader-importer-{version}.jar` in `/target`, which includes all required dependencies.
+This will produce `dataloader-{version}.jar` in `/target`, which includes all required dependencies.

 ## Configure